 Keep up the great work, Jessi!

-Jessi's story is a part of a series of Spotlight Stories we're posting here on our website and also on our Facebook page, our LinkedIn page and our Instagram account.
-The Spotlight Stories introduce you to some of the people we support.
-By reading about their lives, you can learn more about their every day lives and their successes, as well as learn about the services our Board offers.
-Check out the Spotlight Stories about Ashley, Duane, and Dalton,too.
+This story is a part of a series of Spotlight Stories we're posting here on our website and also on our Facebook page, our LinkedIn page and our Instagram account.
+The Spotlight Stories introduce you to some of the people we support: you can learn more about their every day lives and their successes, as well as learn about the services our Board offers.
+Check out the other Spotlight Stories here.